cdunham1989/Whisper/README.md

 I need to be able to receive a message from another user

 As a user,
-So I know when I received a message,
+So I know who I got the message from
-I want to see a timestamp on the message
+I would like to see the username of the user next to the message
 ```

 **Additional Features**